 What needs to be filed for a Binding JDR hearing?

 After the hearing has been scheduled, each party must file an affidavit of no more than 10 pages that sets out the key facts in support of the order that they are seeking and their proposals for resolution.
 Parties may use the Affidavit in Support of a Binding Judicial Dispute Resolution hearing or adapt the Form 14A Affidavit (General) to provide similar information.

 Parties must swear or affirm that all statements in their affidavit, as well all statements that are made during the hearing, are true and can be relied upon by the judge in making a decision.
-If necessary, this affidavit can be sworn or affirmed at the hearing.

 The parties must also file a draft order that can be edited by the presiding judge containing all their requested terms so that it can be signed by the judge at the end of the hearing, if ordered.
 Standard clauses that may assist in the preparation of draft orders are available at: http://ontariocourtforms.on.ca/static/media/uploads/courtforms/family/clauses/standard-clauses-for-orders-feb2021-en.doc or in your region (see the Notice for each participating location).